DeokJong/DeokJong.github.io/content/en/contact/_index.md

 - Connect with us on [KakaoTalk Open Chat](https://open.kakao.com/o/sr6MoMRg)!

 ## In-Person Consultation
-We provide consultations at the 7th Engineering Building of Chonbuk National University.
+We provide consultations at the 7th Engineering Building of Jeonbuk National University.
 If you'd like an in-person consultation, please make a reservation in advance.
 Feel free to visit us for more detailed inquiries.

 {{< kakaomap latitude="33.450701" longitude="126.570667" level="3" >}}